VoR0220/eris-cli/docs/tutorials/solidity/solidity_1_the_five_types_model.md

     // *************************************************************************

-    // Attempt to withdraw the given 'amount' of Ether from the account. function deposit() returns (bool res) {
+    // Attempt to deposit the given 'amount' of Ether to the account. function deposit() payable returns (bool res) {
         if (msg.value == 0){
             return false;
         }
-        if ( bank == 0x0 ) {
+        if (bank == 0x0) {
-            // If the user sent money, we should return it if we can't deposit. msg.sender.send(msg.value);
+            // If the user sent money, we should return it if we can't deposit using the throw statement. throw;
-            return false;
         }
         // NEW
         // *********************************************************************